 Previous work investigating JOL reactivity on cue-target pairs has revealed a consistent pattern on cued-recall tests: Making immediate JOLs at encoding generally improves recall of related but not unrelated pairs.
 In the present study, we tested the cue-strengthening and relational accounts of reactivity by investigating whether positive reactivity patterns observed on related cue-target pairs (i.e., Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015) would extend to mediated associates.
 Because mediated associates are not explicitly related, we reasoned that obvious relatedness cues for this pair type would be unavailable at encoding.
 Thus, like unrelated pairs, any strengthening of relatedness cues that occurs on forward associates would be unable to occur on mediated associates.
 A cue-strengthening account therefore predicts no reactivity on this pair type.
 However, if JOL reactivity instead occurs via an associative process, positive reactivity would still be expected to occur on mediated associates, given the underlying relations between cue and target that are inherent to mediated but not unrelated pairs.
 Thus, our use of mediated associates directly tested the cue-strengthening account’s requirement that JOLs strengthen intrinsic relatedness cues at encoding.

 To test these accounts, Experiment 1 first assessed changes in cue-recall performance on forward and mediated paired associates and unrelated pairs between JOL and no-JOL groups of participants.
 Experiments 2 and 3 then tested whether reactivity on mediated pairs extended to recognition testing.
 Across experiments, a consistent pattern emerged: Making JOLs produced positive reactivity on forward and mediated pairs, suggesting that the requirement to make JOLs caused participants to engage in relational encoding for these pair types.
 For unrelated pairs, however, discrepancy was observed.
-When participants completed a cued-recall test, JOLs were non-reactive, a finding consistent with the broader literature on JOL reactivity (e.g., Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015; etc.).
+When participants completed a cued-recall test, JOLs were non-reactive, a finding consistent with the broader literature on JOL reactivity (e.g., Double et al, 2017; Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015; etc.).
 However, contrary to findings reported by Myers et al. (2020), positive reactivity emerged for unrelated pairs when recognition testing was used.
 This finding was additionally replicated in Experiment 4, which omitted mediated pairs and provided a closer replication of Myers et al.’s design.
 Finally, a series of signal detection analyses conducted across Experiments 2-4 provided further evidence that making JOLs modified recognition memory, as discriminability was consistently higher for participants making JOLs relative to participants in the no-JOL group.
 Taken together, making JOLs consistently modified memory for related cue-target pairs, though reactivity patterns on unrelated pairs differed as a function of test type.
 Thus, it is likely that differences in reactivity on unrelated pairs reflect cued-recall and recognition tests emphasizing different cues at retrieval.

 JOL Reactivity on Mediated Associates